-This money is targeted specifically at intervention work outside the classroom setting.
+This money was targeted specifically at intervention work outside the classroom setting.

-The school employed a qualified primary trained teacher to specifically to work in English delivering the Spellzone spelling intervention twice weekly for all those whose spelling standardised scores on entry to Year 7 were below 85. and Co-ordinating the Rapid Plus Reading intervention for all those whose reading standardised scores on entry to year 7 are below 85.
+The school employed a qualified primary trained teacher to specifically work in English, delivering the Spellzone spelling intervention twice weekly for all those whose spelling standardised scores on entry to Year 7 were below 85 and also coordinated the Rapid Plus Reading intervention for all those whose standardised reading scores on entry to year 7 were below 85.

-In addition further assistance is provided through liaison with the Maths department to deliver small group intervention both in and out of the mainstream classroom.
+In addition further assistance was provided through liaison with the Maths department to deliver small group intervention both in and out of the mainstream classroom.

-At Key Stage 3 up to 8 students have been identified as needing support through the transition with particular focus in English and Maths.
-To ensure that the funding is deployed effectively annual reviews are undertaken to coincide with any students who have EHCPs to demonstrate progress that has been achieved against their outcomes and also the impact across the curriculum.
+At Key Stage 3 up to 8 students were identified as needing support through the transition with particular focus in English and Maths.
+To ensure that the funding was deployed effectively, annual reviews were undertaken to coincide with any students who have EHCPs to demonstrate progress that had been achieved against their outcomes and also the impact across the curriculum.

 Looking ahead during the next academic year we will be coordinating the Skills Based Foundation Studies class for Year 7 students identified as not yet ready for mainstream curriculum in Maths, English, Science and Humanities.